 Here’s a peek at how the check-in window logic works:

 Admins can enable desk check-ins for hot/hotel desks only or for all desk types, which includes assigned desks too.
 This setting can be enabled for an entire building or for a desk group.

 Enable on building-level

-Navigate to Manage > Offices > select a building > scroll down to "Desk policies" section > toggle or select the Desk check-ins setting > Apply to all.
+Navigate to Manage > Offices > select a building > scroll down to "Desk policies" section > select hot/hotel only or All desk types (includes assigned seats) setting > Apply to all.

 Note, "apply to all" will overwrite any pre-existing desk policies.

 ⭐ The more granular setting takes precedence over higher-level settings.